binipringle/intro-to-dh/documentation.md

 # Finding the Text Editor

-Ubuntu comes with Visual Studio Code, so you will have installed it in step 1 and should see it in your GUI.
+Ubuntu comes with Visual Studio Code, or VS Code, so you will have installed it when you installed Ubuntu and should see it in your GUI.
 If you want to check which version you have, type

 ~~~ bash
 $ code -v